 They came back home with their sights set on returning to LAN, on reaching Masters Copenhagen.
 Dreamas replaced L1NK midway through Stage 2, but it ultimately hindered the team and they dropped out in the top six.

 But a bigger overhaul of team members was still to come.
-They replaced Sliggy who had left the team post-Reykjavik — with former Ninjas in Pyjamas Ninjas in Pyjamas Inactive dimasick Dmitriy Matvienko chiwa Egor Stepanyuk Jady Yaroslav Nikolaev rhyme Emir Muminovic and Guild GC Guild GC Europe Rank #76 Xaline Laure Mateos coach eMIL , and rounded out their roster with dimasick — who had been away from the servers since March.
+They replaced Sliggy who had left the team post-Reykjavik — with former Ninjas in Pyjamas Ninjas in Pyjamas Inactive dimasick Dmitriy Matvienko chiwa Egor Stepanyuk Jady Yaroslav Nikolaev rhyme Emir Muminovic and Guild GC Guild GC Inactive Xaline Laure Mateos coach eMIL , and rounded out their roster with dimasick — who had been away from the servers since March.

 “Coaching Guild X gave me kind of a different perspective on a lot of things because the way they operate is very different from the male teams in VCT,” eMIL said.
 “It kind of just gave me a different perspective on how things can be done, like more coaching on an individual level, more helping them emotionally, being there not just doing strats but more making sure the ship is sailing in the right direction.”